junxit/us-congress-bills-117/bill.md

 ## § 5.
 Creation of Opportunity Trust Fund and imposition of taxes with respect to cannabis products

-- **(a)** *Establishment of trust fund* Subchapter A of chapter 98 of the Internal Revenue Code of 1986 is amended by adding at the end the following new section:
+- **(a)** *Establishment of Opportunity Trust Fund* Subchapter A of chapter 98 of the Internal Revenue Code of 1986 is amended by adding at the end the following new section:
   > ## § 9512.
 Establishment of Opportunity Trust Fund
   >
   > - **(a)** *Creation of Trust Fund* There is established in the Treasury of the United States a trust fund to be known as the “Opportunity Trust Fund” (referred to in this section as the “Trust Fund”), consisting of such amounts as may be appropriated or credited to such fund as provided in this section or section 9602(b).